Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Discussion

 Table \ref{tab:inference} reports the inference speed of different models: the 3.3B dense model, the full MoE model, and the MoE model with 80\% pruning.
 We see that with 80\% pruning, the MoE model requires a single 32GB V100 and performs approximately as fast as the full model on 4 GPUs.
-If 4 GPUs are available, 80\% pruning can double the inference speed of the MoE model.
+If 4 GPUs are available, 80\% pruning can double the inference speed of the MoE model.\\ Table~\ref{tab:compute_power} in Appendix gives a breakdown of the number of GPU hours used for this work.